Scripting data source

 ]

-This snippet demonstrates:
+The snippet above demonstrates:

 DateTime startDate = rangeDateFilter["StartDate"];